dustinlacewell/bustle-community-lists/.github/ISSUE_TEMPLATE/new-list.md

 ---

-# What unifies the characters on this list?
+# What unifies the mods on this list?

-Every character...
+Every mod...

 # Why should everyone be invested in maintaining this list?

 Because it will help...

+# What are a couple examples of mods that might be on this list, and what makes them good candidates?